 A two week fertility control and health check program focused on catching female koalas not previously caught on private properties with high koala densities.

-Results indicated an overall improvement in the health of the koala population with such a low percentage (4%) of koalas euthanased, significantly down from previous actions.
+Results indicated an overall improvement in the health of the koala population with such a low percentage (4%) of koalas euthanased, significantly down from previous programs.

 The Spring program to conduct fertility control, health check and translocation of koalas aimed to reduce koala population at areas of high densities and declining canopy cover to assist the Manna Gum woodland to recover.

-A total of 344 koalas were captured and assessed.
-Of those checked, 100 healthy females were fertility controlled and 236 koalas were translocated to suitable habitat in the Great Otway National Park.
+A total of 343 koalas were captured and assessed.
+Of those checked, 95 healthy females were fertility controlled and 236 mature koalas and 54 back young were translocated to suitable habitat in the Great Otway National Park.
 All captured animals were in good condition.
-There were 29 koalas which our veterinarian determined to have significant health issues and genetic abnormalities.
+However, 28 koalas which the veterinarians determined to have significant health issues and genetic abnormalities.
 These animals were humanely euthanased to prevent further suffering.
 There were no orphaned back young during the delivery of the program.

 All efforts were made to ensure female koalas were not translocated if they were pregnant, or carrying female pouch or back young under two kilograms.
 All translocated females and female back young over two kilograms were fertility controlled prior to translocation.